MartinvonBerg/wp_post_map_view_simple/readme.md

 ### Tile Server for Leaflet Map Tiles
 Since version 1.0.0, it is also possible to cache the leaflet tiles locally on your own server.
 This procedure conforms to the guidelines of the osmfoundation (https://operations.osmfoundation.org/policies/tiles/).
 There is no bulk download and the maps are stored locally.
 The Http referrer of the current request is used as the Http referrer.
 In addition the visitor's IP is NOT forwarded to the map server.
 This ensures that the use of maps from OpenStreeMap complies with the General Data Protection Regulation EC 2016/679.
 Therefore, no notice is required in the privacy policy of the website.
 This option can be set via shortcode parameter.
 Furthermore, the conversion of the tiles into webp file format can be chosen in order to meet Google Pagespeed requirements.
-Note: The file ./the-plugin-folder/leaflet_map_tiles/.htacces has to be changed for the correct path and the admin panel will show if the Redirection by the .htaccess is successful:
+**Note:*** The file ./the-plugin-folder/leaflet_map_tiles/.htacces has to be changed for the correct path and stored locally.
+Currently it will be overwritten with every Plugin-Update.
+So restore it manually afterwards.
 ```PHP
     ... content of .htaccess in ../the-plugin-folder/leaflet_map_tiles
     # Change only the next according to your server